 The actual delivery route normally takes no more than an hour of a volunteer's time.
 When: Deliveries are picked up from Moveable Feast Monday through Friday, 9 a.m.-noon or 1 p.m. at the latest.
 Where: 901 N. Milton Avenue, Baltimore, MD 21205 - This is where the orientation will be and where deliveries will be picked up, but the volunteer can determine where they want to deliver to, such as the Towson area in Baltimore County, etc. Contact: Jonathan Law at 410-327-3420 ext.
 35 or email@example.com

 Nourish International Opportunities Seeking individuals to engage in social entrepreneurship to help combat global poverty by helping to create a Nourish International chapter at Towson University.
 There are currently Nourish chapters at 45 universities across the country whose mission is to engage students and empower individuals to make a lasting impact on global poverty.
 Nourish Chapters run small businesses on-campus during the school year, then travel and invest these funds in communities abroad over the summer.
-When: Deadline is March 31st Contact: Sarah Miller, email@example.com; 919-338-2599
+When: Deadline is March 31st Contact: Sarah Miller at email@example.com or 919-338-2599

 Our Daily Bread: serving the needy in Baltimore for over 30 years Seeking volunteers in the soup kitchen, employment center, or GED tutoring sessions.
-When: flexible Where: 725 Fallsway, Baltimore, MD 21202 Contact: Kim Kahl , Volunteer Manager 443-986-9031 firstname.lastname@example.org
+When: flexible Where: 725 Fallsway, Baltimore, MD 21202 Contact: Kim Kahl, Volunteer Manager, at 443-986-9031 or firstname.lastname@example.org

 St. Francis Neighborhood Center: striving to give people hope for a better tomorrow by providing them with the tools they need for a better today!
 Seeking volunteers for a youth development program called The Power Project in order to increase the academic performance and motivation of young people in the neighborhood.
 St. Francis also has several other volunteer opportunities available for students looking for hands on experience putting their skills and talents to use, making positive changes in our city.
 When: Monday - Thursday from 3-6 p.m.
 Where: 2405 Linden Ave Baltimore, MD 21217 Contact: Stephanie Neal at email@example.com or 410-669-2612

 Bello Machre: Enriching the lives of people with developmental disabilities through loving care, guidance, and opportunity.
-Seeking groups or individuals that are able to spruce up some yards at homes throughout Anne Arundel County, by raking leaves.
-We're flexible with your schedule, so give me a call if you are able to spare some time.
-Contact: Evette at 443-702-3064 or firstname.lastname@example.org for more information.
+Seeking groups or individuals that are able to spruce up some yards at homes by raking leaves.

 Herring Run Nursery: specializing in trees, shrubs, and perennial plants that are native to Maryland and the Mid-Atlantic region Seeking a volunteer for some weekly plant maintenance.
 Activities may include weeding, repotting, fertilizing, moving and sorting plants, and other odds and ends that keep our stock healthy and happy for restoration projects across Baltimore.
-RSVP required!
-When: Every Wednesday from 9 a.m.-1 p.m.
-Where: 6131 Hillen Rd, Baltimore, MD, 21234 Contact: Debra Lenik at email@example.com or 410-254-1577 ext.
+When: Every Wednesday from 9 a.m. - 1 p.m.
+Where: 6131 Hillen Rd, Baltimore, MD, 21234 Contact: Debra Lenik at firstname.lastname@example.org or 410.254.1577 ext.
 100.

 The Pearlstone Center: Farm, Education, Retreat Center embodies and inspires vibrant, healthy, and sustainable living through experiential education grounded in Judaism, agriculture, and ecology.
 Seeking volunteers to serve on ourthe Kayam fFarm and on-profit organzation.
 This program inspires ecological sustainability through cultivating organically grown vegetables, fruits, medicinal herbs, as well as vineyards and small grains.
 In addition there are 100 chickens and goats that need to be taken care of.
 This is an excellent opportunity to take care of a local farm and keep it clean and sanitary.
 We also need help with marketing, outreach, green building, artwork and more.
 Where: Reisterstown, MD When: Dates vary based on season.
 Mon.-Wed.
 8:30 a.m.-12:30 p.m.; Thurs, Fri and Sunday: 7:30am-12:30pm or at other time you arrange.
 Open Farm Days are for groups and all ages: One Sunday a month : 1:30-4:30